Harvard-ATG/media_management_vagrant/README.md

 _Note:_ by default the server is provisioned to run NGINX + UWSGI for the API.
-When developing the LTI tool, it is expected that `manage.py runserver` will be used since static files will be continuously rebuilt, and it's easier to use the built-in static files views rather than continuously monitoring and collecting static files for NGINX.
+When developing the LTI tool, it is expected that `manage.py runserver` will be used since static files will ned to be rebuilt constantly.

 ## URLS